josehoras/josehoras.github.io/_posts/2019-05-05-lstm-pure-python.md

     return next_h, next_c, cache
 ```

-Inside we begin with something similar to a dense layer connection, but with two inputs and two matrixes, the previous hidden state with matrix Wh, and our current character input x with Wx.
+Inside we begin with something similar to a dense layer connection, but with two inputs and two matrices, the previous hidden state with matrix Wh, and our current character input x with Wx.
 And of course adding up a bias b.
 We obtain a vector four times the length of the hidden dimension that we divide into the four gates **i, f, o, g**.
 Finally we apply the LSTM equations to obtain the next hidden state and the next cell state.

 Don't worry now with all those variables we pass in the cache.
 They will be used in the backward pass.